 According to NHTSA, 28 individuals in the US die every day in road accidents caused by drunk driving.
 That’s why you should not drink and drive, even for a short distance.
 Since alcohol reduces your brain’s functionality, it causes impaired thinking and affects muscle coordination.
 Your reaction speed also reduces significantly, making it impossible to steer clear of any danger on the road.

 There are many consequences linked to drunk driving, and each one of them can be life-changing.
-Drinking and driving can land you in jail, result in driver’s license revocation, installment of interlock ignition devices, and hefty fines.
+Drinking and driving can land you in jail, and result in driver’s license revocation, installment of interlock ignition devices, and hefty fines.
 Therefore, avoid driving after drinking and don’t let someone you know drive while drunk.
 Instead, call a taxi or ask a sober friend to drive you home.

 Today’s drivers have a habit of texting and receiving calls while driving.
 Some eat while behind the wheel to reduce travel time, and others interact with navigational tools.
 Other causes of distracted driving include reaching out for things, holding a conversation with car occupants, and getting lost in thought.